Profile your customers' domains & anticipate their needs with our new Domain Intelligence solution.

 HTTPS and SSL Explained

-If you skim through the SearchWatch 2023 stats report, you’ll read that 95% of websites on Google used HTTPS and SSL was set up by default on 46 million websites in 2021.
+If you skim through the SearchWatch 2023 stats report, you’ll read that SSL was set up by default on 46 million websites in 2021.

 Wow – isn’t there just something huge about HTTPS and SSL?
-Of course, if it didn’t, there would be no justification to those numbers.
+Of course, if there wasn’t, there would be no justification to those numbers.

 Now, since you are here because you don’t know what exactly ‘HTTPS and SSL’ are, let’s introduce the terms.